markfink/markfink-site/_posts/2015-12-02-jez-humble-workshop.md

 title: Jez Humble workshop
 subtitle: on High Performance Organizations
 bigimg: /img/fancycrave-224891-unsplash.png
-tags: [devops, software engineering, test automation]
+tags: [devops, software engineering, test automation, agile]
 ---

 This week I am visiting Gotocon Berlin 2015.
 Today I took part in a crazy workshop by Jez Humble and by crazy I mean crazy-good.
 We were discussing how difficult it actually is to implement sufficiently good Agile practices in todays enterprises.
 Jez made multiple reports on what he calls Water-Scrum-Fall.
 But the workshop was not at all problem-centered.
 Jez outlined useful approaches on how to improve the situation and gave us many useful references on companies who successfully made the transition.